vmware-archive/bitfusion-with-kubernetes-integration/README.md

 welcome.
 If you wish to contribute, please take a quick look at the next section.

 ## How to Contribute
+This project team welcomes contributions from the community.
+If you wish to contribute code and you have not signed our contributor license agreement (CLA), our bot will update the issue when you open a Pull Request.
+For any questions about the CLA process, please refer to our [FAQ](https://cla.vmware.com/faq).

 * Clone this repository and create a new branch
 * Make changes and test
 * Submit Pull Request with comprehensive description of changes